SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Through discussion with the Product Owner[ScrumTeam:ProductOwner], the Developers[ScrumTeam:Developers] select items[ScrumArtefact:ProductBacklog:Item] from the Product Backlog[ScrumArtefact:ProductBacklog] to include in the current Sprint[ScumEvents:Sprint].
 The Scrum Team[ScrumTeam] may refine[#ProductBacklogRefinement] these items[ScrumArtefact:ProductBacklog:Item] during this process, which increases understanding and confidence.

-Selecting how much can be completed within a Sprint[ScumEvents:Sprint] may be challenging.
-However, the more the Developers[ScrumTeam:Developers] know about their[ScrumTeam:Developers] past performance, their[ScrumTeam:Developers] upcoming capacity, and their[ScrumTeam:Developers] Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone], the more confident they[ScrumTeam:Developers] will be in their Sprint[ScumEvents:Sprint] forecasts[#Forecast].
+Selecting how much can be completed within a Sprint[ScumEvents:Sprint] may be challenging.[#Forecast] However, the more the Developers[ScrumTeam:Developers] know about their[ScrumTeam:Developers] past performance, their[ScrumTeam:Developers] upcoming capacity[#Capacity], and their[ScrumTeam:Developers] Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone], the more confident they[ScrumTeam:Developers] will be in their Sprint[ScumEvents:Sprint] forecasts[#Forecast].

 **Topic Three: How will the chosen work get done?**

 For each selected Product Backlog item[ScrumArtefact:ProductBacklog:Item], the Developers[ScrumTeam:Developers] plan the work necessary to create an Increment[ScrumArtifacts] that meets the Definition of Done[ScrumArtefact:Increment:Commitment:DefinitionOfDone].
 This is often done by decomposing Product Backlog items[ScrumArtefact:ProductBacklog:Item] into smaller work items[WorkItem] of one day[#timebox] or less.
 How this is done is at the sole discretion of the Developers[ScrumTeam:Developers].
-No one else tells them[ScrumTeam:Developers] how to turn Product Backlog items[ScrumArtefact:ProductBacklog:Item] into Increments[ScrumArtifacts] of value.
+No one else tells[#NotTheSameAsGivingAdvice] them[ScrumTeam:Developers] how to turn Product Backlog items[ScrumArtefact:ProductBacklog:Item] into Increments[ScrumArtifacts] of value.

 The Sprint Goal[ScrumArtefact:SprintBacklog:Commitment:SprintGoal], the Product Backlog items[ScrumArtefact:ProductBacklog:Item] selected for the Sprint[ScumEvents:Sprint], plus the plan for delivering[ScrumArtifacts:Increment] them are together referred to as the Sprint Backlog.